How to Make Buttermilk

 ingredients to make buttermilk

-Add 1 tablespoon of lemon juice or vinegar to a measuring cup.
+Add 1 tablespoon of lemon juice or vinegar to a liquid measuring cup.
 Pour milk to the 1-cup line (use this same ratio of lemon juice/vinegar to milk when you need more or less than 1 cup of buttermilk).
 Stir to combine the liquids.

 milk and lemon juice in measuring cup